MohammedAbdelbarry/Amnesiac/README.md

 # Amnesiac
-A web application that implements a simple to do list using HTML/Javascript for the frontend and Node JS for the backend.
+A web application that implements a simple to do list using HTML/Javascript as the frontend and Node JS for the backend.